-Meanwhile, across the country the Colorado Rockies were suffering.
+Meanwhile, across the country, Colorado Rockies hockey was sick and getting worse.
 After making their first NHL playoff appearance in 1977-78, the Rockies regressed, finishing the 1978-79 season with a record of 15-53-12, good for dead last in the NHL.
 Home attendance averaged less than 7,000 per game.
 The Rockies were in need of a coach, as well as NHL credibility.

 Don Cherry could provide both.

 Cherry’s brash, outspoken nature became an instant hit in Colorado.
 Mile High hockey fans loved “Grapes”.
 His beloved pit bull, Blue, became a local celebrity as well.
 The Rockies began to receive far more coverage in the local media than ever before and even casual sports fans began to take notice.
 One popular move by Rockies management was a local TV commercial featuring Cherry, who closed the ad with the tagline “I’ll tellya one thing-we’re gonna be tough!”.
 Colorado hockey fans felt that they finally had a reason for optimism.